Big Oil sits out lobbying on Iran as U.S. Congress stands firm

 A Conoco spokesman said his company is not engaged in business discussions with Iran.

 Both companies have not lobbied Congress this year on Iran sanctions, records show.
-Neither has U.S.-based companies Chevron Corp (CVX.N) or Halliburton Co (HAL.N).
+Neither has U.S.-based companies Chevron Corp or Halliburton Co.

 All four companies lobbied Congress in 2010 on the initial sanctions bill that targeted the OPEC member's oil exports.